 Cheung Sha Beach on Lantau is definitely one of my favourite beaches in Hong Kong.
-At over 3 kilometres, Cheung Sha Beach is one of Hong Kong’s longest beaches.
-With limited development in the neighbouring area, and a towering peak behind it, the beach makes you forget about all the skyscrapers in Hong Kong.
-I would go as far as to say it is the best beach on Lantau Island.
+At over 3 kilometres, it is one of the longest beaches in the city.
+With limited development in the neighbouring area, and a towering peak behind, Cheung Sha Beach makes you forget about all the skyscrapers in Hong Kong.

 How To Get To Cheung Sha Beach